Abdulzamad/flaskwebapp/Readme.md

 ### Some of techs in infrastructure
 CookBook uses CI/CD Pipeline with integrating Technologis like
-- Github -  To Manage Sorce Code
+- Github -  To Manage Source Code
 - Jenkins - To Create and manage CI/CD pipeline
 - Docker (Docker Swarm) - To manage deployment on multiple node integrations
-- Docker Hub - To manage docker buit images
+- Docker Hub - To manage docker built images
 ## Installation

 Clone the repository

-CookBook is Depended on python-3.8 . so Make sure you have it.
+CookBook uses python-3.8 .
+Make sure you have it.
 ```sh
 git clone https://github.com/Abdulzamad/flaskwebapp
 ```

 ### For Normal Usage
-Create vertual envirnment and Activate it
+Create virtual envirnment and Activate it
 ```sh
 cd flaskwebapp
 python -m venv .venv